katharinawuensche/ACDH/readme.md

 ## Quickstart

-To start the application, simply clone the repository and run `npm install` and `npm run serve`.
+A preview of the application can be found here: https://x4ml3.csb.app/ To run the application locally, simply clone the repository and run `npm install` and `npm run serve`.

 ## Task completion